Primecount Kim Walisch

 $\pi(x)=\pi(\sqrt[3]{x})+\mathrm{S_1}(x,\pi(\sqrt[3]{x}))+\mathrm{S_2}(x,\pi(\sqrt[3]{x}))-\mathrm{P_2}(x,\pi(\sqrt[3]{x}))-1$

 primecount's Legendre, Meissel and Lehmer implementations are based on Hans Riesel's book [5], its Lagarias-Miller-Odlyzko and Deleglise-Rivat implementations are based on Tomás Oliveira's paper [9] and the implementation of Xavier Gourdon's algorithm is based on Xavier Gourdon's paper [7]. primecount's implementation of the so-called hard special leaves is different from the algorithms that have been described in any of the combinatorial prime counting papers so far.
 Instead of using a binary indexed tree for counting which is very cache inefficient primecount uses a linear counter array in combination with the POPCNT instruction which is more cache efficient and much faster.
-The Hard-Special-Leaves.md document contains more information. primecount's easy special leaf implementation and its partial sieve function implementation also contain significant improvements.
+Hard-Special-Leaves.pdf explains this algorithm in more detail.
+The novelties of primecount's easy special leaf implementation are described in Easy-Special-Leaves.pdf, and its partial sieve function implementation is described in Partial-Sieve-Function.pdf.

 The most efficient known method for calculating the nth prime is a combination